hawthorne-michaeld/golden-triangle-flood-risk/GitHub Project 1 (Golden Triangle Flood Risk)/README.md

-This is a map of the results shown for an analysis of Orange County.
+This is an image of the results shown for an analysis of Orange County.